 • Back-brace tube to be welded on each upright (located maximum 6” from roof) spanning distance from upright to rear compartment floor (welded or flanged to back-frame forward of kick-ups or flanged to floorboards at base of rear firewall).

 • All tubes to have ½” inspection hole located to provide inspection access.
+Holes can be temporarily taped or plugged for weather proofing.

 • A mandatory flange-mounted cross-brace is to be located behind the uprights and spanning the distance between, and mounted through all body panels to both door bars.
 An appropriate custom-sized flange to fit installation can be utilized as approved by Safety/Tech Director.